onnx/tensorflow-onnx/README.md

 In the fourth step we look at individual ops that need attention.
 The dictionary _OPS_MAPPING will map tensorflow op types to a method that is used to process the op.
 The simplest case is direct_op() where the op can be taken as is.
 Whenever possible we try to group ops into common processing, for example all ops that require dealing with broadcasting are mapped to broadcast_op().
 For an op that composes the tensorflow op from multiple onnx ops, see relu6_op().

 ### Step 5 - final processing
-Once all ops are converted, we need to do a topological sort since onnx requires it. process_tf_graph() is the method that takes care of all above steps.
+Once all ops are converted, we need to do a topological sort since ONNX requires it. process_tf_graph() is the method that takes care of all above steps.

 # Extending tf2onnx
 If you like to contribute and add new conversions to tf2onnx, the process is something like: